Energy Companies Obligation

 Energy efficiency plays a key role in helping to lower energy bills.
 Following installation of most measures the difference will be immediate.
 Assuming that a consumer has been heating their home to an adequate level, they can continue doing so, but by using their heating less, resulting in significant bill reductions.
 Each house will require different measures for the optimum result, which is why it is important for the householder to work closely with their provider or installer to select best options.

-- The Carbon Emissions Reduction Obligation (CERO) which focuses on hard-to-treat homes and, in particular, measures that cannot be fully funded through the Green Deal.
+- The Carbon Emissions Reduction Obligation (CERO) which focuses on the promotion of hard-to-treat homes.
 Solid wall insulation and hard-to-treat cavity wall insulation are two examples.
-Other insulation measures and connections to district heating systems are also eligible if they are promoted as part of a package that includes solid wall insulation or hard-to-treat cavity wall insulation.
+Other insulation measures and connections to district heating systems are also eligible.
+Some CERO must also be delivered in rural areas.

-- The Home Heating Cost Reduction Obligation (HHCRO) under which suppliers provide measures which improve the ability of low income and vulnerable households to affordably heat their homes.
+- The Home Heating Cost Reduction Obligation (HHCRO) which focuses on the promotion of measures which improve the ability of low income and vulnerable household to heat their homes.
+This includes actions that result in heating savings, such as the replacement or repair of a boiler.

 How the savings are being passed on